trskop/dot.config/kitty/README.md

     certain machine (not committed into repository).
 It has to be included by `kitty.conf` for it to apply.
 Kitty ignores non-existing imports, therefore, it is safe not to provide this file.
+*   `~/.local/src/localhost/dot.config/kitty/kitty-local.conf` custom settings
+    specific to a certain machine, but version controlled in a different repository.
+It has to be included by `kitty.conf` for it to apply.
+Kitty ignores non-existing imports, therefore, it is safe not to provide this file.

 Documentation: